What we know about Cleotha Abston, suspect in Eliza Fletcher kidnapping and murder - NewsBreak

 Abston was sentenced to 24 years and released in 2020.

 Since his release, Abston had been working for a cleaning service.
-In fact, it was his boss who described to police the vehicle Abston had been driving, the one that matched what police saw on the video of the abduction.Eliza Fletcher abduction: new details emerge
+In fact, it was his boss who described to police the vehicle Abston had been driving, the one that matched what police saw on the video of the abduction.Eliza Fletcher abduction ‘violent,’ ‘on video,’ police say

 Cleotha Abston is also facing additional charges of identity theft, theft of property $1,000 or less, and fraudulent use of a debit card $1,000 or less in relation to an incident that happened the day before Fletcher’s abduction.